Healthy Homes Assessment Greenmeadows

 Greenmeadows Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is a requirement to all Greenmeadows and New Zealand rental homes where it is reasonably practicable to install.
+• The insulation of the ceiling and underfloor is required to all Greenmeadows and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and landlords are required to keep records of their the compliance with the Healthy Homes Standards that apply or will be applicable to the rental property.
+• Property managers and landlords have to keep records that demonstrate the conformance to all Healthy Homes Standards that apply or will be in force throughout the tenancy period of your rental home.

-• Property managers and private landlords must make sure their rental properties comply in accordance with Healthy Homes Standards within 90 days of any renewal, new or a change in tenant.
+• Property managers and private landlords are required to ensure their rental properties comply to the Healthy Homes Standard within 90 days of a new, renewed or varied tenant.

-• All boarding households (except Kainga Ora and registered Community Housing Provider boarding house tenancies) must meet the Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarding houses (except Kainga Ora and registered Community Housing Provider boarder household tenancies) must meet the Healthy Homes Standards regardless of the date the tenancy was started.

-• All houses that are rented out from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy began.
+• All homes that are rented out by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes